lunatech-labs/lunatech-treadmill/README.md

 ### Conclusion

 So I haven't got the chance to test everything but I certainly like this build system.
 Mainly I liked the design decisions and the fact that it's just plain Scala.
 Easy to navigate the sourcecode, easy to extend and very very very straightforward.
-I would have liked to create a custom Task, but I didn't have the task.
+I would have liked to create a custom Task, but I didn't have the time.
 Yet, as I was thinking of integrating webpack for the UI, I stumbled upon [this](https://twitter.com/li_haoyi/status/969776409924153346) and so I assume it will be equally easy.
 I faced many problems that all can be reduced to the fact that it's a young tool.
 Yet I'm confided it will replace SBT.
 (Fixing SBT looks too difficult to achieve)